Because we want you to get up and running to make some music, here is a professional recording studio equipment list!

 You’ll want to make sure you’ve got a good mic stand.
 One that can hold basic mics as well as pro condenser microphones too!

 These will certainly help with controlling the bass in the room.
 If you like lots of bass like me, you should grab some bass traps!
 Plus they’ll keep a reasonable amount of bass from leaking into other rooms!

 Guys, please get acoustic panels!
-They will help keep most of the high-end sound from reverberating in you studio.
-When it comes to recording vocals, its always best to record in a dead sounding room.
+They will help keep most of the high-end sound from reverberating in your studio.
+When it comes to recording vocals, it’s always best to record in a dead-sounding room.
 Acoustic Panels will achieve this for you!.
-If you haven’t got the money to fill up your entire room, grab a few from amazon and build it over time.
+If you haven’t got the money to fill up your entire room, grab a few from Amazon and build it over time.
 Buy one or 2 each month.
 That’s what I did!

 Lots of folks put their studio monitors on the work desk.
 If you can manage, I find it best to have actual monitor stands in your home recording studio.
 They’re nice and isolated plus you can adjust to the perfect height to get accurate mixes.